Baby girl found in 'Ammathottil' on Christmas morning | Health

 - India

-A three-day-old baby girl was found in the ''Ammathottil'' (baby cradle) of the Kerala State Child Welfare Committee here in the early hours of Christmas Day, an official release said here.
+A three-day-old baby girl was found in the ''Ammathottil'' (baby cradle) of the Kerala State Child Welfare Committee here in the early hours of Christmas Day.

-This is the 22nd baby received at the Thiruvananthapuram 'Ammathottil' this year, it said.
+This is the 22nd baby received at the Thiruvananthapuram 'Ammathottil' this year, an official release said.
+Later, she was named as Snigdha.

-State Health and Women and Child Development Minister Veena George shared the news on Facebook expressing her delight and inviting the public to suggest a name for the baby, making the event even more memorable.
+Over 2,400 people, including media personnel and members of various sections of society, suggested names via social media and in person after State Health and Women and Child Development Minister Veena George invited the public to suggest a name for the baby, making the event even more memorable.

+The name was chosen through a draw. ''Out of the suggested names, it was Janu, a two-year-old girl from the Child Welfare Committee, who picked the paper with the name 'Snigdha','' she wrote in a Facebook post later in the evening.

+George participated in the ceremony online, and the Committee's General Secretary, G L Arun Gopi, was also present.

 The 'Ammathottil' programme, run by the Kerala State Council for Child Welfare, provides a safe space for abandoned, destitute, or relinquished children.
 These electronic cradles ensure that infants are given a chance at a better life.